top of page

 The Book of Exodus tells the story of the Israelite departure from Egyptian slavery.

-Moses led these folks out of Egypt and through the desert for over 40 years.
+Moses led these slaves out of Egypt and through the desert for over 40 years.

-It recounts the journey of the Israelites to the land of milk and honey, as God promised.
+Exodus recounts the journey of the Israelite slaves to the promised land of milk and honey, as God promised.

 20. Which book tells about the Mark of the Beast?